MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/60_z_axis_assembly.md

 ---

-Attach the motor using M5x20mm BHCS with M5 washers and Nyloc nuts on the upper surface of the Z motor mounting plate.
+Attach the motor using M5x20mm SHCS with M5 washers and Nyloc nuts on the upper surface of the Z motor mounting plate.

 ![](../img/z_axis_assembly/y_axis_step_71.png){: .shadow}